MiraCosta College Computer Applications Program

 Kathy loves being involved in education and has worked at MiraCosta College for 20 years.
 Prior to MiraCosta, she worked at Eldorado Business College teaching word processing and business courses.

-Kathy’s three jobs at MiraCosta include teaching computer applications and keyboarding classes for the Computer Studies Department; teaching one- and two-day computer courses through Community Services; and working as an Instructional Assistant II for the Academic Information Services Department.
+Kathy’s three jobs at MiraCosta include teaching computer applications and keyboarding classes for the Computer Studies Department; teaching one and two day computer courses through Community Services; and working as an Instructional Assistant II for the Academic Information Services Department.
 Kathy also teaches three online courses (PowerPoint 2007, PowerPoint 2003, and Keyboarding) through Education to Go, a division of Cengage Learning.

-Kathy has taken computer classes, but much of her computer knowledge is self-taught or has been learned on the job and by assisting students and staff.
+Kathy has taken computer classes, but much of her computer knowledge is self-taught or has been learned on the job and by assisting MiraCosta students and staff.